···

 Follow the Resonance

+What problems make you care?
 What makes you lean in?
-What problems make you care?

 When Values Need Clarifying